jaakluo/statfin-pxweb-api/README.md

 The JSON body of the API call consists of two parts:

 1. Categorical and numerical variables are defined in the __query__ list
-   * Categorical variables are individual query-list items
+   * Categorical variables are individual query list items
    * Numerical variables are listed in the values list in the item with code "Tiedot"

 2. Output format is defined in the __response__ element.
 Supported output formats are json, csv, px, xlsx, json-stat and json-stat2.